JiangWeixian/gh-quick-command/README.md

     - [ghp open](#ghp-open)

 > **⚠️ WARNING**
-use `open` to lanuch website, so it's not working on window platform
+dd use `open` to lanuch website, so it's not working on window platform

 ## usage